Spectral Analysis and Dirichlet Forms on Barlow-Evans Fractals: Definitions

-Inductively define a sequence of locally compact topological measure spaces and maps between them as follows (refer to Figure \ref{fig:sequence}).
-Suppose $i>0$, $F_{i-1}$ is defined, (is a locally compact second-countable Hausdorff space,) and $B_i \subset F_{i-1}$ is closed.
-Set
+Inductively we define a sequence of locally compact topological measure spaces and maps between them as follows (refer to Figure~\ref{fig:sequence}.)
+Suppose that $F_{i-1}$ for $i \ge 1$ is defined as a locally compact, second-countable, Hausdorff space and $B_i \subset F_{i-1}$ is a closed subset.